-- · No prior authorization is required for the majority of services; however, it is required for some.
-Please see the prior authorization section below for more information. - All claims for medically necessary eye care services and ocular injectable drugs should be directed to Envolve. - Providers should comply with the Arkansas Total Care preferred drug list when prescribing medications to a member.
+- Prior authorizations are required for some procedures.
+Please see the prior authorization section for more information. - ▶ All claims for routine medically necessary eye care services and ocular injectable drugs should be directed to Envolve. - ▶ Providers should comply with the Arkansas Total Care preferred drug list when prescribing medications to a member.
 The preferred drug list can be found at ArkansasTotalCare.com.

-Detailed instructions for submitting prior authorization requests can be found on the Eye Health Manager at VisionBenefits.
-Envolve Vision.com/logon.
+Detailed instructions for submitting prior authorization requests can be found on the Eye Health Manager at VisionBenefits.EnvolveHealth.com/logon.aspx.
 Select Online Forms and then Prior Authorization Request Form.